-- Continue a balanced evaluation of supply and demand strategies to meet board policy for water reliability. - Continue to support the District's water loss control program and engage in stakeholder meetings hosted by SWRCB as they formalize and adopt new regulations to manage water loss and the urban water use objective. - Continue to engage in stakeholder meetings and studies hosted by DWR and SWRCB as they develop residential, commercial, and dedicated irrigation standards and track regulatory recommendations related to the urban water use objective proposed for formal adoption; provide regular updates to the executive team and Board, as needed, on significant developments. - Continue to coordinate with SVUSD and CUSD to complete more school plumbing retrofits under the School Device Retrofit Program. - Work with energy IOUs and Operations team to implement the WaterWatch software pilot in collaboration with UC Davis. - Assist the District in implementing the FLOW initiative and continue to operate the District's educational programs. - Update the District's landscape and irrigation workshops and develop an associated marketing strategy. - Develop actionable, data-driven strategies to work through our MOU with cities, the County of Orange and neighboring agencies to minimize runoff towards aiding our mutual ratepayers by evaluating potential use of stranded wastewater assets and demand management strategies. - Develop partnerships to support water storage exchange agreements to support Board water reliability policy objectives. - Consider a new MWD Local Resources Program application for expansion of the recycled water system. - Advance study of potential conversion of Laguna Niguel Lake for seasonal recycled water storage to support a possible Direct Potable Reuse project. - Pursue local/regional/state/federal funding opportunities for demand management and recycled water program expansion.
+Continue to engage in stakeholder meetings and studies hosted by DWR and SWRCB as they develop residential, commercial, and dedicated irrigation standards and track regulatory recommendations related to the urban water use objective proposed for formal adoption; provide regular updates to the executive team and Board, as needed, on significant developments.

-- Continue a comprehensive outreach strategy to educate teachers and students about water efficiency, including the benefits to local watersheds. - Develop regular metrics and analysis to track water efficiency programs and effectiveness; launch a peer effect study of the District's turf removal programs. - Develop water efficiency programs, web materials, and marketing in support of the District's Homeowner Association Assistance Program. - Host annual regional H2O for HOAs event focused on targeting HOA Board Members, Property Managers and Landscapers. - Utilize AMI smart meter data and the Recycled Water Masterplan to target customers to shift their peak recycled water usage. - Use AMI data and other water loss data to support the development of a zonal water loss dashboard and continue to support the District's water loss control program. - Phased rollout of the Water Efficiency Marketplace, an online marketplace in the customer portal where residents can purchase water efficient devices with an instant rebate and have those devices delivered directly to their home. - Phased rollout of the Commercial Enterprise View in the customer portal to help commercial, HOA, and institutional customers develop portfolios, share account access, manage water use, pay bills using enhanced features, and sign up for leak alerts. - Expand portfolio of communication channels including social media, online advertising campaigns and videos to reach our customers and stakeholders in a cost-effective manner. - Host annual NatureScape Garden Tour focused on educating customers about the benefits of the watershed friendly, California native landscapes installed through the NatureScape Turf-to-Native Garden Program. - Coordinate with Stanford University's Marketing Department to develop and study the effectiveness of marketing materials designed to promote the customer portal and leak alerts to residents. - Continue to work with Orange County Water District and the City of Santa Ana on a potential emergency interconnection project. - Evaluate potential pilot program to provide water storage with the Orange County Water District.
+- Continue to coordinate with SVUSD and CUSD to complete more school plumbing retrofits under the School Device Retrofit Program. - Work with energy IOUs and Operations team to implement the WaterWatch software pilot in collaboration with UC Davis. - Assist the District in implementing the FLOW initiative and continue to operate the District's educational programs. - Update the District's landscape and irrigation workshops and develop and associated marketing strategy. - Develop actionable, data-driven strategies to work through our MOU with cities, the County of Orange and neighboring agencies to minimize runoff towards aiding our mutual ratepayers by evaluating potential use of stranded wastewater assets and demand management strategies. - Develop partnerships to support water storage exchange agreements to support Board water reliability policy objectives. - Consider a new MWD Local Resources Program application for expansion of the recycled water system. - Advance study of potential conversion of Laguna Niguel Lake for seasonal recycled water storage to support a possible Direct Potable Reuse project. - Pursue local/regional/state/federal funding opportunities for demand management and recycled water program expansion. - Continue a comprehensive outreach strategy to educate teachers and students about water efficiency, including the benefits to local watersheds. - Develop regular metrics and analysis to track water efficiency programs and effectiveness; launch a peer effect study of the District's turf removal programs. - Develop water efficiency programs, web materials, and marketing in support of the District's Homeowner Association Assistance Program. - Host annual regional H2O for HOAs event focused on targeting HOA Board Members, Property Managers and Landscapers.

-- Implement the "Smart Watershed Network Project" through our MOU with cities, the County of Orange and neighboring agencies to minimize urban runoff and storm flows utilizing data-driven approaches to - evaluate mutually beneficial demand management strategies and potential use of wastewater assets. - Continue to monitor and review local water supply options, i.e. ocean desalination and storm water capture.
+- Utilize AMI smart meter data and the Recycled Water Masterplan to target customers to shift their peak recycled water usage. - Use AMI data and other water loss data to support the development of a zonal water loss dashboard and continue to support the District's water loss control program. - Phased rollout of the Water Efficiency Marketplace, an online marketplace in the customer portal where residents can purchase water efficient devices with an instant rebate and have those devices delivered directly to their home. - Phased rollout of the Commercial Enterprise View in the customer portal to help commercial, HOA, and institutional customers develop portfolios, share account access, manage water use, pay bills using enhanced features, and sign up for leak alerts. - Expand portfolio of communication channels including social media, online advertising campaigns and videos to reach our customers and stakeholders in a cost-effective manner. - Host annual NatureScape Garden Tour focused on educating customers about the benefits of the watershed friendly, California native landscapes installed through the NatureScape Turf-to-Native Garden Program. - Coordinate with Stanford University's Marketing Department to develop and study the effectiveness of marketing materials designed to promote the customer portal and leak alerts to residents. - Continue to work with Orange County Water District and the City of Santa Ana on a potential emergency interconnection project. - Evaluate potential pilot program to provide water storage with the Orange County Water District. - Implement the "Smart Watershed Network Project" through our MOU with cities, the County of Orange and neighboring agencies to minimize urban runoff and storm flows utilizing data-driven approaches to evaluate mutually beneficial demand management strategies and potential use of wastewater assets. - Continue to monitor and review local water supply options, i.e. ocean desalination and storm water capture.